What is Link Equity (Link Juice)?

 Do nofollow links pass link equity?

-Technically no — the nofollow attribute tells search engines not to pass equity.
+Technically no. The nofollow attribute tells search engines not to pass equity.
 But Google treats nofollow as a “hint” rather than a strict directive since 2019.
 Some equity may still flow through nofollow links.
 Regardless, dofollow links are significantly more valuable for SEO.

 How do I increase link equity to my important pages?